wasny0ps/Damn-Vulnerable-DeFi/Challenges/Unstoppable/README.md

 **ERC4626** is an extension of ERC20 that proposes a standard interface for token vaults. `convertToShares()` function returns the amount of shares that would be exchanged by the vault for the amount of assets provided.
 In this case, this function **open to enforce**.
 In other words, `totalSupply` of the vault tokens should always equal `totalAsset` of underlying tokens before any flash loan execution.
 If there exist alternative implementations of the vault that route asset tokens to different contracts, the `flashLoan()` function would remain non-operational.

 Since the contract is an ERC20, we can use `transfer()` to send DVT tokens to it.
 Thus, the lender is unable to provide any additional flashloans.
-Here is attacker commands:
+Here are attacker commands:

 ```js
 await token.transfer(vault.address, token.balanceOf(player.address));